nhjung-phd/NLPI-Portfolio-Allocation-Reliability/README.md

 The controlled scripts preserve prompts, model identifiers, seeds, temperature, top-p, decision dates, raw responses, parsed weights, projected weights, and targets.

 ## Citation and license

 Citation metadata are provided in [`CITATION.cff`](CITATION.cff).
-No software license is asserted in this release.
-Before public release, the authors should add the license they intend to grant; absent a license, default copyright applies.
+The source code in this repository is released under the MIT License; see [`LICENSE`](LICENSE) for details.
+Third-party data remain subject to the terms and conditions of their respective providers.